 Below, we want to bring our general terms of use to your attention.
 These contain additional, partly contractually defined regulations that are important for the use of data in the RDC.
-Please read your user contract in addition.
+Please read your user contract additionally or have a look at the English working translation that can be provided by your supporting RDC location.